SaxiKatt Norwegian Forest Cattery

 About Us

-We are probably best described as the mad cat folk in the valley!
+I am probably best described as the mad cat folk in the valley!
 Well at least that is out in the open!

 About Our Norwegian Forest Cats.